ryan4yin/nixos-and-flakes-book/docs/other-usage-of-flakes/the-new-cli.md

 ## Common Use Cases for `nix run` and `nix shell`

-These commands are commonly used for running temporary commands.
+These commands are commonly used for running programs temporarily.
 For example, if I want to clone my configuration repository using Git on a new NixOS host without Git installed, I can use the following command:

 ```bash
 nix run nixpkgs#git clone git@github.com:ryan4yin/nix-config.git
 ```

-Alternatively, you can use the following command:
+Alternatively, I can use `nix shell` to enter an environment with Git and then run the `git clone` command:

 ```bash
 nix shell nixpkgs#git